Super-Protocol/docs/docs/marketplace/limitations.md

 ## Model limits

 The total size of your model files should not exceed 10 GB; otherwise, deployment may fail.
-More compute with larger slots to support bigger models will be available in the future.
+More machines with larger slots to support bigger models will be available in the future.

 Also, deployed models must belong to a category supported by one of the AI engines: